r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[match_name\]** : List of two vectors.
 Allow to
 correspondance between “copernicus” and “cmip” variables during calcul of delta in change factor method.
+List uniquelly variables you want bias-corrected.
+These vectors must to contain all variables name create during process (variable processed by speed_vars and deep_level targets).
+The last vector “copy” contain copernicus variable names with fixe temporal resolution and they don’t have correspondance with cmip6 but you want copy and rename into the output folder (“output/data_cmip6_change_factor/variables_bias-corrected”).
+Given variable names after the rename step with renameVar() function and **renameVar** target.

 :heavy_check_mark: **\[spat_reso\]** : To remap variables with CDO
 swoftware by bilinear method allowing change spatial resolution (cdo